jtengsico/02-Financial-Applications/README.md

 # Loan Qualifier App
 ---
-This is an application that utilizes the python command-line interface (CLI) that makes it easy for users to identify loans that they qualify for.
-This application uses data from a csv file "data_rate_sheet" and information from the user to output a list of applicable loans.
+This application utilizes the python command-line interface (CLI) users to identify loans that they qualify for.
+This application uses data from the csv file "data_rate_sheet" and information from the user to output a list of applicable loans.

 ## Technologies
 ---
+Python 3.7
 The project utilizes the following python packages: